The Role of the Governors

 Governors do not need specific skills, but many of the tasks they are required to undertake can benefit from general business knowledge such as understanding management systems, budget planning and HR functions.

-Local Authorities are required to ensure that training for Governors is available (which may include online learning) to ensure that Governors are properly inducted to their role and trained for specific tasks such as appointing the Headteacher and then carrying out the Headteacher's performance review.
+Local Authorities are required to ensure that training for Governors is available (which may include online learning) to ensure that Governors are properly inducted to their role and trained for specific tasks such as appointing the Executive Headteacher and then carrying out the Executive Headteacher's performance review.